-Methodology: Self-administered questionnaire was used to collect data.
+Methodology: Data was collected with self-administered questionnaire.
 Glycaemic control and periodontal status were evaluated by glycated Hb values and CPI respectively.
-Data was analysed using the Statistical Package for Social Sciences version 20.0 (IBM SPSS Statistics Armonk New York).
-Association of glycaemic index with periodontal status was explored by the $\chi 2$ test.
-Statistical significance was set at P < 0.05.
+Analysis was done using the Statistical Package for Social Sciences version 20.0 (IBM SPSS Statistics Armonk New York).
+Association of glycaemic index with periodontal status was explored by the $\chi 2$ test and statistical significance was set at P < 0.05.